Flying High Now

 Activating the Medical Team

-As Molly was being admitted to the Neonatology Intensive Care Unit (NICU) at Comer Children’s Hospital, Waggoner and Reid were calling on pediatric sleep specialist Hari Bandla, MD, and pediatric otolaryngologist Fuad Baroody, MD, to consult on her case and assist in a full evaluation before surgery.
+As Molly was being admitted to the Neonatology Intensive Care Unit (NICU) at Comer Children’s, Waggoner and Reid were calling on pediatric sleep specialist Hari Bandla, MD, and pediatric otolaryngologist Fuad Baroody, MD, to consult on her case and assist in a full evaluation before surgery.

 Within 48 hours, Bandla performed a sleep study on Molly to gauge the number of times her breathing paused (apnea) and to test her oxygen levels.
 Results showed an index of 39 apnea events per hour and oxygen saturation as low as 51 percent.

 “These numbers demonstrated the severity of Molly’s breathing problems,” Bandla said, “and gave us a baseline for measuring success after distraction.”

 Using a scope, Baroody examined her airway and evaluated the distance between her tongue and the back of her throat.
 “It was clear that bringing her lower jaw forward would improve her situation,” he said.

 These assessments gave Reid the critical information needed to cement the decision to perform surgery.

 After regaining weight during five days in the NICU, Molly was healthy enough to undergo the mandibular distraction surgery.
 On October 25, Reid implanted the device as Baroody worked alongside to ensure that Molly’s airway was secure and clear throughout the four-hour procedure.

 “Communication from the operating room was great,” Trish said.
 “We had updates every half hour and the doctors assured us that everything was going as planned.”